klausbrunner/sunce/README.md

 - `json` – JSON Lines (one JSON object per line), great for post-processing with `jq` or similar tools.
 - `parquet` – compressed Apache Parquet format for efficient columnar storage and analytics (opt-out feature).

+## Commands

+- `position` – sun position (azimuth/zenith) for the given timestamp or a generated time series.
+- `sunrise` – sunrise/transit/sunset for the given date or date range; add `--twilight` to also emit civil/nautical/astronomical twilight times.

 ## Key options

 - `--timezone=<tz>` – timezone as an offset (e.g., `+01:00`) or a TZ database name (e.g., `Europe/Berlin`).